sebastianjc2/Databases-Inventory-Management-Project/README.md

 - View the tables within that DB with `\dt`.
 - When finished, stop the current container via: `docker-compose down`.
 Add `-v` to destroy volumes.

-#### Voila
+## Voila
-In order to run *voilá* to display the front page of the application make sure you follow these steps:
+In order to get *Voilá* to display the front page of the application:

-1) Make sure you have downloaded the latest `requirements.txt` packages.
+1) Make sure to download the latest `requirements.txt` packages via: ```pip install -r requirements.txt```
-2) *voilá* web applications display contents of markdown cells as well as any cell's output.
-This means that if you want to add more content to the frontend you can do it by adding new code that outputs something into a new cell or add text to a markdown file.
+2) *Voilá* web applications display contents of Markdown cells as well as any cell's output.
+This means that if you want to add more content to the Frontend, you can do it by adding new code that outputs something into a new cell.
+   Alternatively, add text to a Markdown file.
-3) In order to compile new changes, just refresh the page in the browser.
+3) In order to compile your new changes, just refresh the page in your browser.